 The key to this answer is accepting the fact that lending is an informational game.
 Why is a business classified as a speculative risk?
 The primary reason is that there is not enough information available about the future prospects of the business.
 This may be because the business operates in very volatile environment, or because there is no prior history to work with, or because not enough is known about how markets would react to its products.
 Lenders specialize in solving informational problems like these.
 In instances where there is not enough information, information-signaling tools like collateral & personal guarantees are used.

 Remember the statement with which we started this section.
 Banks make money by putting Capital at Risk.
 Higher the risk, higher the return!
 The Board of Directors working with the bank’s Management Committee decides the level of risk with which a bank is comfortable.
 The fact is that banks don’t just lend to investment grade businesses.
 The interest rate charged from risky businesses is much higher than the rate charged to investment grade businesses.
 It is upto the credit analysis and decision-making process to solve the informational issues that arise when dealing with riskier businesses.
 A bank’s effectiveness in designing and implementing these processes has a tremendous impact on its profitability.

-At a high enough level all processes have the same attributes and definition.
+At a high enough level, all processes have the same attributes and definitions.
 The most common three-step breakdown is

 - Gather Information

 In a credit analysis and decision making context we would add smaller processes at the beginning and end of the above list.
 Think of these as interfaces that allow the process to work with your organization